Alawi dynasty: The reign of Mawlay Isma'il

-Disorder and civil war under Isma'il's sons
+After Mawlay Isma'il

 After Mawlay Isma'il's death, Morocco was plunged into one of its greatest periods of turmoil between 1727 and 1757, with Isma'il's sons fighting for control of the sultanate and never holding onto power for long.
 Isma'il had left hundreds of sons who were theoretically eligible for the throne.
 Conflict between his sons was compounded by rebellions against the heavily taxing and autocratic government which Isma'il had previously imposed.
 Furthermore, the 'Abid of Isma'il's reign came to wield enormous power and were able to install or depose sultans according to their interests throughout this period, though they also had to compete with the guich tribes and some of the Amazigh (Berber) tribes.
-Meknes remained the capital and the scene of most of these political changes, but Fez was also a key player.
-Ahmad adh-Dhahabi was the first to succeed his father but was immediately contested and ruled twice only briefly before his death in 1729, with his brother Abd al-Malik ruling in between his reigns in 1728.
-After this his brother Abdallah ruled for most of the period between 1729 and 1757 but was deposed four times.
-Abdallah was initially supported by the Abid but eventually made enemies of them after 1733.
-Eventually he was able to gain advantage over them by forming an alliance with the Amazigh tribe of Ait Idrasin, the Oudaya guich tribe, and the leaders of Fez (whom he alienated early on but later reconciled with).
-This alliance steadily wore down the Abids power and paved the way for their submission in the later part of the 18th century.